William Pleydell-Bouverie, 7th Earl of Radnor

+Biography

 Radnor was the son of Jacob Pleydell-Bouverie, 6th Earl of Radnor and Julian Eleanor Adelaide Balfour.
 His education was Harrow School, and later Trinity College, Cambridge.

 He married, firstly, Helena Olivia Adeane, daughter of Charles Robert Whorwood Adeane and Madeline Pamela Constance Blanche Wyndham, on 11 October 1922 and had six children.
 He and Helena were divorced in 1942.